lunohodov/eventical/README.md

 # EVE Cal [![CircleCI](https://circleci.com/gh/lunohodov/evecal.svg?style=svg&circle-token=b79e0b14abfe04bb761c1e6008af3f7e33b2fb99)](https://circleci.com/gh/lunohodov/evecal)

-Instant feeds for your EVE Online calendar(s).
+Instant iCal feeds for your EVE Online calendar(s).

-A web-application, which given access to an EVE Online calendar, provides an auto-updating `.ical` feed of upcoming events.
-The feed can be used with Outlook, Apple Calendar, Google Calendar, and most smart phones.

-Additional fine-grained sharing options allow you choose who to share with and how.
+## How It Works

+#### Convenient out-of-game access

+Use your favourite calendar app on the desktop or mobile.
+Outlook, Apple Calendar, Google Calendar, or phone's native - you choose.

+Times are adjusted and shown in your own time-zone.
+No more missed events!

+#### Keep everyone in the loop

+Having a single location for scheduled incursion runs, mining operations, or the occasional roam keeps everyone on the same page.

+#### You're always in control

+You decide who to share with.
+A variety of options allow for fine-grained sharing with individual characters, everyone in a corporation or alliance, or just the whole Universe.

+Or course, sharing can be stopped at any time.

+---

 [Try it](https://eveonline-calendar-feeds.herokuapp.com).

 **WARNING**: Still work in progress, and there may be occasional errors.

-## [TODO] Screenshots

 ## [TODO] Development